iamshital/LISAv2/README.md

 - At least 8 GB of memory on the Host - Most of lisav2 tests will create and start Virtual Machines (Guests) with 3.5 GB of memory assigned
 - 1 External vSwitch in Hyper-V Manager/Virtual Switch Manager.
 This vSwitch will be named 'External' and must have an internet connection.
 For Hyper-V NETWORK tests you need 2 more vSwitch types created: Internal and Private.
 These 2 vSwitches will have the naming also 'Internal' and 'Private'.

+6. For running WSL tests, you must enable WSL on the test server

+    a.
+Open Powershell as Administrator and run:
+    ```
+    Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
+    ```
+    b.
+Restart your computer when prompted.

 ### Download Latest Azure PowerShell

 1. Download Web Platform Installer from [here](http://go.microsoft.com/fwlink/p/?linkid=320376&clcid=0x409)